Are you looking for the best RGB lightstrip on the market? In this article, we’ll be tackling all the RGB Lightstrips on the market.

 LED Light Strips (Also referred to as LED Tape) allow you to diffuse light easily in tight spaces or areas that need lighting without a bulb.
 They are extremely inexpensive and very easy to install.

 RGB simply means Red, Green & Blue.
-These strips utilise LEDs with those colours to create a wide spectrum of colours via an RGB Remote Controller.
+These strips utilize LEDs with those colors to create a wide spectrum of colors via an RGB Remote Controller.

-RGBW uses the same as RGB however it has the addition of White LEDs which allow you to diffuse the colours, make them brighter and offer a wider array of tones with your colours.
+RGBW uses the same as RGB however it has the addition of White LEDs which allow you to diffuse the colors, make them brighter, and offer a wider array of tones with your colors.